 Tours do fill up fast, so it’s best to reserve early.
 You can reserve online months in advance.

-Founded in 2008, they make their wine in a 15,000 square foot warehouse.
+Founded in 2008, they make their wine in a 15,000-square-foot warehouse in Five Points.
 The Austin location is 6,000 feet and they make wine there too.

 There’s no vineyard at Infinite Monkey, just a large urban tasting room, absent of the usual granite, marble and fanciness of your typical winery.
 They import their grapes from wherever’s best, mostly from the Western slope of Colorado and High Plains of Texas.
 In addition to Colorado, they have a location in Austin, Texas.

 What’s unique about Infinite Monkey is that they put their fermented product in cans.
 These awesome single servings are perfect for the Colorado outdoors.
 Canned wine is available in: